thomasclarke1969/documentation/quick-start/ios/connecting.md

 We have created an application for you titled, %%C-INLINE-APPNAME%%, and the sample code below contains your application's key.
 ```

-Copy and paste the following into `application:DidFinishLaunchingWithOptions:` in your `AppDelegate`.
+Copy and paste the following into `application:didFinishLaunchingWithOptions:` in your `AppDelegate`.

 ```objectivec
 // Initializes a LYRClient object